awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-monitor.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/best-training-job.png)

-To deploy the best training job as a model that you can host at an Amazon SageMaker endpoint, choose **Create model**\.
+To deploy the best training job as a model that you can host at a SageMaker endpoint, choose **Create model**\.

 ### Next Step<a name="automatic-model-tuning-ex-next-cleanup"></a>